QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

 [Go back](../index.md#intermediary-concepts)

 If you are eager to do a bunch of exercises, then here you will be able to.
 This is a project split into questions.
-Most of them are dependant on the previous ones.
+Most of them are dependent on the previous ones.

-The original subject, in french, [can be found here](https://github.com/memorize-code/memorize-references/raw/main/info/ocaml/IPF_projet_2021.pdf).
+The original subject, in French, [can be found here](https://github.com/memorize-code/memorize-references/raw/main/info/ocaml/IPF_projet_2021.pdf).

 **It may take around 4 hours to do all of these questions**.